Config Definition

 1. Preload Key

-key specifies collections of resources that the application should load and cache immediately upon startup to ensure optimal performance and offline availability.
+The preload key specifies collections of resources that the application should load and cache immediately upon startup to ensure optimal performance and offline availability.

 - The app compares versions to detect updates and downloads the latest resources.